Cost to Build a Garden Wall

 Does the Ground Need to be Even?

 Yes, a level base is important for a straight, stable, and long-lasting garden wall.
-Minor slopes can be managed by using stepped foundations, although if the ground is particularly uneven this can be corrected before building the wall.
+Minor slopes can be managed by using stepped foundations, although if the ground is particularly uneven, this can be corrected before building the wall.

 Can a Bricklayer Add a Gate to My Garden Wall?

 Yes, a professional bricklayer can build your wall with enough space for a gate opening.
-Although not technically a bricklayer job, they may also install the necessary supports and even the hinges and latch, although this is best discussed in advanced.
+Although not technically a bricklayer job, they may also install the necessary supports and even the hinges and latch, although this is best discussed in advance.

 Ready to get a price for your home improvement project?